rubyonracetracks/tutorial-rails-rubymn2/03-05-sponsor_edit.md

 # Unit 3
 ## Chapter 5: Editing Sponsors
 In this chapter, you will give super admins the ability to edit sponsor information.
 Again, only super admins may do this.
+Please note that the process of editing sponsors requires TWO actions.
+The first action is "edit", which provides the form (app/views/sponsors/edit.html.erb) for editing sponsor parameters.
+The second action is "update", which defines what happens when the "Submit" button on this form is clicked.

 ### New Branch
 Enter the command "git checkout -b 03-05-sponsor_edit".